timurrrr/86buttdrop/README.md

 1. Confirm "Inches" as measurement units (I don't know why SCS thinks it's inches as I made the design in mm, but whatever).
 1. Use "Metals > Steel > A36/1008 Mild steel > **3** mm CRS".
 1. On the "Add services" page, set both bends to 90 degrees **UP**.
+   * If it warns you about the risk of distortion due to bending, ignore the warnings.
 1. On the "Add finishing" page, choose "Powder coating > Matte black".

 Here's how the parts should look like in the 3D preview mode:\